bolorundurovj/Hacktoberfest_SignIn_2019/README.md

 # Hacktoberfest_SignIn_2019

 The goal of this repo is to help beginners who are doing their first pull requests.
 Feel free to join!
-Note, this is not affiliated with the Official Hacktoberfest Team, it is merely to help you get started.
+Note, this is not affiliated with the Official Hacktoberfest Team, it is merely to help you get started.This progeamme runs through October.

 ## Instruction
 In the index file, look for the 'ol' tag.
 Then insert a 'li' tag with the link to your profile.